SysKitTeam/docs-point/releases/cloud/point-2024-12-17-release-note.md

   * Now, the change is immediately applied, and after refreshing the workspace, the added users can be found in the members list.

 * **Extension Attributes** were added to the Users Overview report.
-  * Additional properties (extension attributes) tied to users in Azure AD are now stored and can be seen on the Users Overview report.

 * **When creating a Provisioning Template**, you can now select Inactive Workspaces from the list of available policies.

 * **Fixed a bug** that made the Request Review action visible for Collaborators on the Access Reviews report.

 * **Fixed an issue** where editing Provisioning templates resulted in the site picker loading indefinitely when copying content or structure from an archived or deleted workspace.
   * Error messages have also been improved to better handle and explain such scenarios.